MJfadeaway/DAS/README.md

 # Citation
-If you find this repo useful for your research, please consider to cite our paper
+If you find this repo useful for your research, please consider to cite our paper (JCP, 2022 or arXiv, 2021)
 ```
 @article{tangdas,
   title={D{AS-PINN}s: {A} deep adaptive sampling method for solving high-dimensional partial differential equations},